-All existing profile properties are shown in a navigation list.
-You can restrict the listed profile properties by searching and filtering.
+All existing profile properties are shown in a navigation list on the Profile properties tab.
+You can manage the listed profile properties by searching and filtering.
 You can even modify the columns displayed.
 See "Object Navigation" for an in-depth discussion of the navigation list and its options.

 Creating a profile property